ruifcruz/WCARS_2025/README.md

 # Applying Generative AI in Auditing with Python - WCARS 66
 Welcome to the "Applying Generative AI in Auditing with Python" workshop!

 In this repository you will find the notebooks that support each use case.
-You don't need to download the data files (pdf, xls), as those are automatically loaded on the notebook.
+You don't need to download the source data files (pdf, xlsx), as those are automatically loaded on the notebook.

 On file key.txt you will find an api key that you can use to run the notebooks by yourself during the workshop.
 You just need to:
 - Open one of the workshop's notebooks on Colab